 U.S. Air Force photo/Samuel King Jr Pako, a 5-year-old 96th Security Forces Squadron military working dog, suffered a heat stroke last year and died.
 The base veterinary clinic helped revive him and bring him back through CPR procedures.
 He beat unlikely odds for dogs to survive heat stroke and CPR to make a full recovery.
-Vet tech revives working dog TEAM EGLIN PUBLIC AFFAIRS EGLIN AIR FORCE BASE, Fla. - The dog lay on the table struggling to breathe in the throes of a severe heat stroke.
-Pako, 96th Security Forces Squadron military working dog, thrashed around wildly.
-His vital signs were fading fast.
-At one point, his pulse vanished.
-Pako's heart stopped.
-This was the scene of the emergency Army Sgt.
-Kelli Helfinstine and the base veterinary clinic personnel faced one hot day in June 2017.
-"This was the most severe heat injury I have encountered," said Helfinstine, who recently received an Air Force Achievement Medal for her valiant efforts to save Pako's life.
-"I just thought, this animal needs oxygen, we need to get him oxygen.'
-Pako and his handler, Staff Sgt.
-Radames Leon, were participating in a hostile suspect exercise.
-The 5-year-old K-9 searched, but was unable to find his target.
-He pressed on, unwilling to give up the hunt.
-His body temperature began to rise at an uncontrollable rate.
-Pako showed no signs of Pako showed clear signs of disheat injury, but did appear tress and heat stroke. overly exerted, according to Tech.
+Vet tech revives working dog EGLIN AIR FORCE BASE, Fla. - The dog lay on the table struggling to breathe in the throes of a severe heat stroke.
+Pako, 96th Security Forces Squadron military working His vital signs were fad- This was the scene of the emergency Army Sgt.
+Kelli Helfinstine and the base veterinary clinic personnel faced Pako showed no signs of Pako showed clear signs of disheat injury, but did appear tress and heat stroke. overly exerted, according to Tech.
 Sgt.
 Bryan Bowermaster, Eglin AFB's kennel master.
 Leon took the dog's temperature, which read 105, the average working temperature for the Belgian Malinoise's breed.
 "These military working breeds are very high drive and will work themselves to death if allowed," said Helfinstine.
 "Heat injury is very serious and can progress quickly.
 He was probably fine initially, but continued to get hotter."
 The training was cancelled and the MWD team returned to the kennel.
-It was then that He was immediately rushed to the veterinary clinic.
+It was then that Financial Counseling 401K / IRA Rollovers Mutual Funda Autual Fund Innuities Leon Clayton Investment Services Leon.Clayton@guestarcapital.com • 707 423-9310 821 Texas Street, Suite 200 • Fairfield, CA 94533 He was immediately rushed to the veterinary clinic.
 The technicians provided oxygen and tried to cool Pako down while waiting for the veterinarian, Capt.
-Ashlev Hydrick, to arrive.
-At this point, Pako was in severe respiratory distress and approaching cardi- In the midst of the breathing and cooling procedures.
+Ashlev Hydrick. to arrive.
+At this point, Pako was in severe respiratory distress and approaching cardiac arrest.
+In the midst of the breathing and cooling procedures.
 Pako's heart stopped beating.
-"I will never forget the moment I saw Pako's life slip away," said Bowermaster, a See DOG Page 21 Leon Clayton Investment Services

-Travis to install LED street lights 60TH AIR MOBILITY WING PUBLIC AFFAIRS Travis Air Force Base, California, has been awarded \$250,000 in energy sustainment and maintenance funds to convert 611 street light fixtures to low-energy consuming light-emitting diode light- but we need to get to 5 per- The base also has requested an additional \$1.3 million to upgrade lights in three hangars, three simulator buildings and two warehouses on saving projects." base in fiscal year 2019.
+"I will never forget the moment I saw Pako's life slip away," said Bowermaster, a See DOG Page 21 Travis to install LED street lights Merrie Schilter-Lowe 60TH AIR MOBILITY WING PUBLIC AFFAIRS Travis Air Force Base, California, has been awarded \$250,000 in energy sustainment and maintenance funds to convert 611 street light fixtures to low-energy consuming light-emitting diode light- but we need to get to 5 pering.
+The base also has requested an additional \$1.3 million to upgrade lights in three hangars, three simulator buildings and two warehouses on saving projects." base in fiscal year 2019.
 These projects will save about \$123,000 a year in elec- cy of a nation's economy.
 Low tric costs and move the base closer to the Air Force goal of a 2.5 percent energy intensity reduction per year for 10 years, said Joseph Fallon, 60th Civil Engineer Squadron, base energy manager.
 "Our energy intensity for fiscal 2016 and fiscal 2017 combined was 4.4 percent, cent from the fiscal 2015 base year," said Fallon.
-"The goal is to reduce energy intensity by 25 percent by fiscal 2025 so we will keep adding energy- Energy intensity is a measure of the energy efficien- See LIGHTS Page 26
+"The goal is to reduce energy intensity by 25 percent by fiscal 2025 so we will keep adding energy- Energy intensity is a measure of the energy efficien-See LIGHTS Page 26 families.